SoftwareAG/c8y-docs/content/smartrest.md

   - /reference/smartrest
 ---

-Learn about the SmartREST protocol, its data format and the anatomy and registration of SmartREST templates.
+Learn about the SmartREST protocol and its data format, and find a huge number of static SmartREST templates supported by Cumulocity IoT.